XDeFi-tech/docs-new/index.md

     link: /about/xdefi-technologies/introduction

   - title: Developers
-    details: The next generation Bible for developping and interacting in a multichain world.
+    details: Learn how to create multichain and crosschain applications using the most powerfull wallet.
     link: /developers/introduction

   - title: Routing
-    details: Swap and bridge any assets accross all existing blockchains.
-Use it as a widget or iframe.
+    details: Implement our Widget to swap and bridge any assets accross our supported networks.
     link: /routing/introduction

   - title: Community
-    details: Join the XDEFI community to connect, collaborate, and contribute to a multichain future.
+    details: Join the XDEFI community to connect, collaborate, and contribute with other developers.
     link: /community/introduction

 ---